Heathcorp/Mastermind/README.md

 4. ~~Whitespace-agnostic syntax~~
 5. Get somebody else to playtest and fix any issues that arise
 6. ~~Simple include system~~, with example files for "standard library" style code
-7. A simple web interface, learn how to create crates and import this into a seperate repo
+7. ~~A simple web interface~~
 8. In-line brainfuck (in-line assembly) so we can make optimisations for the compiler and use unsafe looping moves (in order to achieve #1).
    - Idea: asm(a, b, c[3], d[(contiguous)5, etc (need to make syntax for this]) {#goto(a)+++>[[]--]};

+### Web-interface TODO:

+1. Button to copy compiled code
+2. Live I/O or running program
+3. More robust non-blocking compiler calls.
+Currently if the "run_code" function hangs, the whole webpage is frozen.
+Maybe look into web workers for this.
+4. Test out error handling